toolleeo/cli-apps/README.md

 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
 * [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.
 * [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
 Fully peer-to-peer, authenticated, and end to end encrypted.
+* [JAPM](https://github.com/TheAlexDev23/japm) - A package manager that uses curses to provide a friendly UI
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.
 * [lshw](http://www.ezix.org/project/wiki/HardwareLiSter) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.